VMBlakelock/bouquetnblooms/README.md

 The typography colours and fonts where important to promote a calming effect but with a tempting feel good reaction that made the want to fullfil the sites output fully.
 With vibrant flower images in all colours the sites aim was to incorporate the many different seasonal blooms on offer into its design.

-BouquetBlooms chose a simplistic design with whitespace so to not overpower the user.
+BouquetnBlooms chose a simplistic design with whitespace so to not overpower the user.

- - colour: #555;  - from Colorcodehex
+ - colour: the text is - #555;  - from Colorcodehex
- - font: 'Lato' - from Google Fonts
+ - font: developer chose - 'Lato' - from Google Fonts

 <hr>